Pennsylvania

 Morning:

 We’ll set off on a narrated trolley ride around the Penn State campus.
-After arriving at Millennium Science Complex, we’ll get lectures on lab safety and materials synthesis with our instructors.
+After arriving at Millennium Science Complex, we’ll get a lecture to understand what does a materials scientist actually does.

 Lunch: